-A few years back, I got a panicked call from my brother Charlie, an accomplished artist and wood carver in Florida, who creates huge, underwater tableaus with life-size fish, coral and sea turtles.
-Charlie also sells his popular pelicans and tikis as fast as he can make them, outside of his studio on Highway 98 in Gulf Breeze Florida.
+A few years back, I got a panicked call from my brother, Charlie who is an accomplished artist and wood carver in Florida.
+Charlie carves huge, underwater tableaus with life-size fish, coral and sea turtles.
+He also sells his popular pelicans and tikis as fast as he can make them, outside of his studio on Highway 98 in Gulf Breeze Florida.

 Charlie called to tell me that he found that his pelicans and tikis were being featured for sale on a competitor’s e-commerce website as if Charlie’s work was their own!
 Charlie called me in a panic about this blatant case of copyright infringement.
 Not every situation is quite such a clear case of theft.

 These days with social media sharing and the lack of seeing a specific copyright notice on all the cool things we see online, it’s easy to see why people might think they had free access to use these images on their own social media accounts or in their blog posts.
 They may even think they’re doing someone a favor by sharing their images, posts, or words.

 US Copyright laws control how a copyrighted work can be used.
 And while the Digital Millennium Copyright Act exists, it really doesn’t provide anything new when it comes to explaining how to properly use photos or images online that you do not own.
 So that you don’t have to pore over the reading of the law yourself, here are it’s Cliff-notes.

 Did you take the photo or create the graphic?